 Skip to content

-Quick Answer: The term "Op-ed" is pronounced [ˈɒpˌɛd].
+Quick Answer: In English, op-ed is pronounced [ˈɑːpˌɛd].

 (Listen to the audio above for the stress and intonation)